Birth Parent Rights

 This article discusses the parental rights of birth parents.

 Termination of Parental Rights in General

-There are several grounds for termination of parental rights -- both voluntary and involuntary.
-Generally, birth parents have the right to choose what is in the best interest of their children and this includes the difficult decision whether to give them up for adoption.
+There are several grounds for the termination of parental rights, both voluntary and involuntary.
+Generally, birth parents have the right to choose what is in the best interest of their children and this includes the difficult decision of whether to give them up for adoption.

 Voluntary Termination and Consent